matestack/matestack-ui-core/docs/concepts/component.md

 ### Partials

-Use partials to keep your code dry and indentation layers manageable!
+Use partials to keep the code dry and indentation layers manageable!

 #### Local partials on component level

-Define your component.
-This time, we will also define a partial in addition to the response.
+In the component definition, see how this time from inside the response, the `my_partial` method below is called:

 ```ruby
 class Static::Cell::Component < Component::Cell::Static